23“Behold, the virgin shall be with child,

 of the House of David.”(Tel Dan Inscription, lines 7b-8a)

-The Mesha stela, dating to the 9th century B.C. (also known as Moabite Stone) reveals the designation House of David (though some recent scholars have argued that it speaks of the Moabite king Balak).
+The Mesha stela, dating to the 9th century B.C. (also known as Moabite Stone) reveals the designation House of David (though some recent scholars have argued that it speaks of the Moabite king Balak), as well as the name of Yahweh, God of Israel.
 The text speaks of Judah’s occupation of part of southern Moab.

 The pertinent section of the text reads: